openforcefield/openff-forcefields/README.md

 These files are in SMIRKS Native Open Force Field (SMIRNOFF) format.
 Details about this new format are documented in our recent publication ([doi:10.1021/acs.jctc.8b00640](https://www.doi.org/10.1021/acs.jctc.8b00640) or [bioRxiv](https://doi.org/10.1101/286542)), and the most recent specification can be found in the [Open Force Field Toolkit documentation](https://open-forcefield-toolkit.readthedocs.io/en/latest/smirnoff.html).
-You can parameterize small molecules with SMIRNOFF using the `ForceField` class in the [Open Force Field toolkit](https://github.com/openforcefield/openforcefield) for simulations with [OpenMM](http://openmm.org/).
+You can parameterize small molecules with SMIRNOFF using the `ForceField` class in the [Open Force Field toolkit](https://github.com/openforcefield/openff-toolkit) for simulations with [OpenMM](http://openmm.org/).
 The resulting system can also be converted to several other simulation formats using [ParmEd](http://parmed.github.io/ParmEd/html/index.html).

-Usage examples can be found in the [openforcefield repository](https://github.com/openforcefield/openforcefield/tree/master/examples).
+Usage examples can be found in the [openff-toolkit repository](https://github.com/openforcefield/openff-toolkit/tree/master/examples).

 Each force field is currently available in two forms --  Both with and without bond constraints to hydrogen.
 The default version of each force field is suitable for typical molecular dynamics simulations with constrained bonds to hydrogen.
 The `unconstrained` version of each force field should be used when single-point energies are a major concern (e.g. geometry optimizations) and when comparing the force field to QM data.